Diophantine tori and nonselfadjoint inverse spectral problems: Assumptions

 Without assuming complete integrability, a different assumption is needed (see \cite{HSV}, (1.24)).

-The eigenvalue asymptotics of \cite{HSV} are valid in the $(h,\epsilon)$-dependent rectangle (\ref{box}) for sufficiently small $h$ and assuming $\epsilon \in [h^M,h^\delta]$, where $M$ is a fixed integer, which can be chosen arbitrarily large, and $\delta > 0$ is also fixed but can be chosen to be arbitrarily small.
+The eigenvalue asymptotics result of \cite{HSV} is valid in the $(h,\epsilon)$-dependent rectangle (\ref{box}) for sufficiently small $h$ and assuming $h^K \leq \epsilon \leq h^\delta$, where $K$ is a fixed integer, which can be chosen arbitrarily large, and $\delta > 0$ is also fixed, and can be chosen arbitrarily small.

-\begin{remark} The results of \cite{HSV} apply also to a finite collection of Diophantine tori sharing the value $F$, in which case the set of eigenvalues in (\ref{box}) is simply the union of the contributions from each individual torus.
-We will not consider the problem of separating the contributions of several tori.
-The global condition (\ref{global}) implies the value $F$ is unique to $\Lambda$. \end{remark}
+\begin{remark} Note that the global condition (\ref{global}) implies the value $F$ is unique to $\Lambda$.
+The results of \cite{HSV} apply also to a finite collection of Diophantine tori sharing the value $F$, in which case the set of eigenvalues in (\ref{box}) is simply the union of the contributions from each individual torus, modulo $\mathcal{O}(h^\infty)$.
+However, we will not consider the problem of separating the contributions of several tori. \end{remark}